flawsv/apb/README.md

 This is a known issue to the APB devs.

+# GamersFirst Anti-Cheat (GFAC) Error solutions

+Here's a list of possible fixes for any GFAC related errors and issues.
+This is not a step-by-step guide but a list of separate possible fixes for GFAC errors.

++ Restart the game.
++ Restart your computer.
++ Open the APB Launcher/Updater, click Options and then Repair.
++ Navigate to C:\Program Files\GFAC and launch Updater.exe (as administrator).
++ Uninstall "GFAC Anti-Cheat System" from the Windows Control Panel then navigate to APB Reloaded\TPI\GFAC and launch "GFAC_Installer.exe".
++ Uninstall APB and GFAC completely from your computer.
+Wipe both the GFAC and the APB Reloaded folders clean so there is no trace of them and install everything fresh.

+If still none of this works you might have to contact Frosi LO (frosilo) directly in the official Little Orbit discord server -> https://discord.gg/littleorbit

 # Credits, Links and Special Thanks

 ### Massive thanks to the following: